woocommerce/woocommerce-admin/TESTING-INSTRUCTIONS.md

 ### Deprecate Onboarding::has_woocommerce_support #6401

 -   Clear existing site transients.
 For example, by using the [Transients Manager](https://wordpress.org/plugins/transients-manager/) plugin, and pressing the "Delete all transients" button it provides.
 -   Add any new theme to WordPress but **DO NOT** activate it.
 -   Initialize the Onboarding Wizard.
 -   See that the Themes step loads fast 😎
 -   See that the new theme is listed in the Themes step.

+### Set up tasks can now navigate back to the home screen #6397

+1. With a fresh install of wc-admin and woocommerce, go to the home screen
+2. Going to the homescreen redirects to the profile setup wizard, click "Skip setup store details" to return to the home screen
+3. On the home screen you will see the setup task list.
+It has the heading "Get ready to start selling"

+For each task in that list apart from "Store details":

+1. Click the item
+2. You should land on the setup task page
+3. A title in the top left should reflect the original task name from the task list. e.g. "Add tax rates"
+4. Clicking the chevron to the left of the title should take you back to the home screen

 ## 2.1.0